Scotland is quite simply one of the finest places to mountain bike on the planet. Period.

 With over 30 dedicated mountain biking centres spread across Scotland and miles-upon-miles of off-road National Cycling Network routes, historic cattle droving roads, tracks and trails, bikers of all abilities are truly spoilt for choice.

 Alongside the amazing choice of routes to explore, Scotland also hosts some of the best and most popular mountain biking participation and spectator events in the UK.
-Here’s just a selection that you won’t want to miss this year:
+Here’s just a selection that you won’t want to miss this year and next:

 The UCI Mountain Bike World Cup is a multi-award winning event, that’s been hosted on the slopes of Aonach Mor at Nevis Range near Fort William since 2002.
-It’s highly regarded by the world-class riders who participate, the throngs of spectators (usually numbering over 20,000) who come along, and by the UCI themselves.
+It’s highly regarded by the world-class riders who participate, the thousands of spectators who come along, and by the UCI themselves.

-Expect an energetic and electric atmosphere as pro riders throw themselves down the gnarly 2.82 km World Cup Downhill Track, often noted as one of the toughest on the circuit, in under 5 minutes!
+Expect an energetic and electric atmosphere as pro riders defy gravity and tackle the gnarly 2.82 km World Cup Downhill Track, regarded as one of the toughest on the circuit, in under 5 minutes!

 There’s also a 4X ProTour competition, which sees four riders go head-to-head on a 200m long course of lumps, bumps, berms and jumps.

-In between races, browse the stands in the event village, where you’ll also find lots of delicious food and drink to try.
-You can even watch some of the downhill track action from the mountain gondola.
-All-in-all, this is one event not to miss.
+In between races, wander through the event village, where you’ll find delicious food and drink, clothing and shiny bike gear to buy.
+You can also see some of the downhill track action from the mountain gondola.